rmsk2/mobilenotifier/readme.md

 ## Running the software on a server

 In order to run this software on one of your machines in a classical fashion you can build a production version of the frontend after setting `VITE_API_URL` in `.env.prod` to the correct value.
 Then set `SWAGGER_URL` and  `LOCALDIR` in your environment to the correct values and you will be able to run the software without a separate web server.
+Be aware that in this case the web app is served on port 5100 over plain HTTP, i.e. no TLS is used.
 Of course you also can use a web server if you prefer doing so.
 In this case make sure that `LOCALDIR` is not set.

 ## Kubernetes deployment